China presses listed banks for new risk disclosures

 Banks market WMPs to customers as a higher-yielding alternative to traditional bank deposits, using the funds raised to make off-balance-sheet loans to risky borrowers such as property developers and local governments.

-Analysts have warned that WMPs and other forms of off-balance-sheet lending have fueled a massive increase in government and corporate borrowing in recent year, raising risks of a bad-debt crisis.
+Analysts have warned that WMPs and other forms of off-balance-sheet lending have fuelled a massive increase in government and corporate borrowing in recent year, raising risks of a bad-debt crisis.

 The rules also require new disclosures on asset quality and market risk, the agency said.
 Asset quality has emerged as a focus for investors this year, as bankers have said they expect bad loans to rise as China's economy slows.